 You will want better end-point management to keep your devices secure.
 You’ll need more storage per user and you’ll have to prove that you’re managing everyone’s data responsibly – from your customers to your employees.

-At that point, Google Workspace is a really robust option and in many instances, it really out-performs platforms like Office 365.
+At that point, Google Workspace is a really robust option and in many instances, it really out-performs platforms like Office 365 and is a great choice for SMEs embracing the scalability of business cloud computing solutions.

 However, that additional functionality also adds a significant level of complexity.
 It’s not always easy to optimise these platforms to maintain the right balance of security and productivity.
 We would therefore always recommend speaking to a professional (hi!).